 Our RCRA Hazardous Waste Generator course is designed to let you complete your training at your own pace and on your own time.
-We are the only HAZWOPER trainers with an OSHA-accepted HAZWOPER Hands-on Simulator®.
 You can work from any device using HAZWOPER On Mobile, and start and stop the course as often as you wish while your progress is saved right where you left off.

 Download your e-certificate immediately upon completion of the course.
 A wallet card will be mailed to you.

 The RCRA Hazardous Waste Generator course counts as continuing education units (CEUs).
 This course is accepted for .50 Industrial Hygiene CM Points by the American Board of Industrial Hygiene (ABIH) and .3 Continuance of Certification (COC) points from the Board of Certified Safety Professionals (BCSP).